SchmidtDSE/cocina/README.md

 # Project Kit

 Project Kit (PKIT) is a collection of tools for building out python projects.
-PKIT contains:
+Its main functionality is to manage constants, configuration and arguments, and to simplify/clean-up writing scripts (jobs).
+These tasks are managed by:

-1. [ConfigHandler](#confighandler): used for managing constants and configuration for python projects
+1. [ConfigHandler](#confighandler): a `class` used for managing constants and configuration
-2. [ConfigArgs](#configargs): used to manage job run configurations, allowing the job specific args and kwargs for running a job to be handled through configuration files
+2. [ConfigArgs](#configargs): a `class` used to manage arguments/job-run-configurations
-3. [CLI](#cli): a cli that makes it easy to launch and run jobs using these configuration files
+3. [CLI](#cli): a cli for launching and running jobs using these configuration files

+(TODO: CONFIG VS CONSTANTS VS ARGUMENTS)

-4. [Utilities](#utils) such a [Timer](#timer), a [Printer/Logger](#printer), as well as a number of python helpers to read and write files, join strings, search directories etc
+PKit also includes a serveral other useful [tools](#tools) such a [Timer](#timer), a [Printer (Logger)](#printer), as well as a number of python helpers to read and write files, join strings, search directories etc

 ## Table of Contents